kvalemi/Mountain-Madness-Hackathon/README.md

 - `./Dataset/Not_Louis` --> `./Dataset/Not_(your dogs name)`

-2) Import pictures of your dog, from all angles into `./Dataset/(your dogs name)`
+2) Import about 200 pictures of your dog, from all angles into `./Dataset/(your dogs name)`.

-(I recommend 200 pictures for a good classifier)

-3) Import pictures of other dogs into `./Dataset/Not_(your dogs name)`

-(you can images from a dataset called _Stanford Dog Images Dataset_)
+3) Import pictures of other dogs into `./Dataset/Not_(your dogs name)`, you can images from a dataset called _Stanford Dog Images Dataset_.

-4) Run the following training script to automatically train the classifier: `training_script.py`
+4) Run the following training script to automatically train the classifier: `training_script.py`.

-5) In the source code of `Louis_Locator.py` change any reference from "Louis" to your dogs name, so that the applications outputs the correct label
+5) In the source code of `Louis_Locator.py` change any reference from "Louis" to your dogs name, so that the applications outputs the correct label.